 Why you should use hosted VoIP over trunking

 SIP trunking can be expensive and inflexible.
 Adding new ‘lines’ or extensions can require callouts for installation teams or engineers.
 Large companies or growing SMEs may find this prohibitive due to the hassle and expense associated with adding new extensions for new starters or even changing extension details when someone leaves the company.

-Routing calls via hosted VoIP is a faster, more efficient way to get your business set up with a professional phone system.
+Routing calls via a hosted Cloud-based VoIP service is a faster, more efficient way to get your business set up with a professional phone system.
 Adding new employees can be done online in a matter of minutes, and if you employ remote workers, adding them to your phone network is super-simple.
 A definite problem solver if your employees are based in different countries too!
-Likewise, SIP trunking is usually confined to a single office, whereas a true VoIP system can take calls anywhere there’s an internet connection.
+Likewise, SIP trunking is usually confined to a single office, whereas a true Cloud-based VoIP system can take calls anywhere there’s an internet connection.

-Hosted VoIP services aren’t reliant on aging PBX technology, and with the best services having multiple failover servers, there is greater resilience for your business phone network.
+Hosted VoIP services aren’t reliant on aging PBX technology either, and with the best services having multiple failover servers, there is greater resilience for your business phone network.

-As well as flexibility and scalability, the cost savings associated with hosting your phone system in the Cloud means that there are smaller outgoing costs for local and long-distance calls, lower upfront costs and savings on call maintenance and hardware.
+As well as flexibility and scalability, the cost savings associated with a Cloud-based VoIP service means that there are smaller outgoing costs for local and long-distance calls, lower upfront costs and savings on call maintenance and hardware.

 Compared to SIP trunking, a VoIP phone system offers a huge array of additional business features for a fraction of the cost, is easier to set up and with updates occurring online, is a virtually future-proof solution to make and receive calls.

 If you currently use SIP trunking, have a PBX in your office and are nervous about migrating, never fear.
 Our hosted VoIP solution can work in conjunction with your kit so you can still enjoy the best of both worlds.
-If you’ve yet to make a decision on whether to go for a SIP trunk or hosted VoIP, we would recommend a VoIP phone system.
-It’s based in the cloud, and it’s a real star.
+If you're moving from an ageing PSTN line, and you’ve yet to make a decision on whether to go for a SIP trunk or hosted VoIP, we would recommend a VoIP phone system.
+It’s based in the Cloud, and it’s a real star.